john-cd/rust_howto/src/tools/faster_linking.md

 # Faster linking

+The Rust compiler spends a lot of time in the "link" step.
+LLD is much faster at linking than the default Rust linker.

 The default linker does a good job, but there are faster alternatives depending on the operating system you are using: